Are You a Saltwater Fishing Fanatic?

 Pier Fishing

-But not all saltwater fishermen have good sea legs - nor do they have much intention of getting them.
+But not all fishermen have good sea legs - nor do they have much intention of getting them.

-In fact some of them would only set foot in a boat if it was securely propped up ashore, and reluctantly at that.
+In fact, some of them would only set foot in a boat if it was securely propped up ashore - and reluctantly at that.

 But you don't always need to get afloat to place your bait in deep water, as great fishing can often be had from the piers, jetties and breakwaters that project from our shores.